GCOM7140/group-project/README.md

 Charlottesville/Albemarle][cvillemeals] (C'ville Meals), a local nonprofit organization that is partnering with us for the purposes of this group project.

-The more you engage in [this process of data science][Hadley 2017], the better you will be at [generating, disseminating, and responding][Jaworski and Kohli 1993] to market intelligence.
+The more you engage in [the process of data science][Hadley 2017], the better you will be at [generating, disseminating, and responding][Jaworski and Kohli 1993] to market intelligence.
 Improving your ability to perform these three core activities will in turn allow you to help companies&mdash;especially those you